-Once again I resisted setting any goals for the New Year and that is okay because the last thing I want is to be considered a quitter.
+Once again I am resistant to setting any goals for the New Year and that is okay because the last thing I want is to be considered a quitter.
 Sunday, January, 19, 2020 is considered by someone as Quitter Day.
-That means it has taken more than four weeks for me to fail at what I thought would be my new beginnings for the year, or even for the new decade, and more than one week to be considered a quitter.
+That means it has taken one month for me to fail at what I thought would be my new beginnings for the year, or even for the new decade, and about two weeks to be considered a quitter.
 But what I have finally realized is that setting new year’s resolutions are not what works for me.

-This new year is bringing new challenges to my life and now is not the time to let my ego take control of my thoughts.
-I am fearful and angry by what I feel are unfair decisions by others.
-I blame them for not taking into consideration the problems that seem to now lie ahead for me.
+This new year is bringing new challenges to my life and now is not the time to let my ego take control of m thoughts.
+I may be fearful and angry by what I feel are unfair decisions by others.
+I may blame them for not taking into consideration the problems that seem to now lie ahead for me.

 What I am discovering is that I resist listening to God.
 I think I am smart enough to solve all of my problems without help from anyone else.
 I think that if I acknowledge that I don’t know how to resolve my conflicts, that I am a failure for sure.

-How do I do that?
+So how do I do that?
 Well, it’s really not complicated, just ASK!
-Prayer is my conversation with God and each morning I acknowledge that I can do nothing without Jesus.
-I recognize that it is not just a one time request so I am willing to ask for his help each time I fall into thinking that “I got this” because I don’t.
-The intent is not to beat myself if and when I fail to remember this, but to remind myself of the little willingness it takes to ASK.
+Prayer is my conversation with God and each morning I am going to acknowledge that I can do nothing without God.
+I realize that it is not just a one time request so I must be willing to ask for His help each time I fall into thinking that “I got this” because I don’t.
+The intent is not to beat myself up if and when I fail to remember this, but to remind myself of the little willingness it takes to ASK.